DanielBGomez/BilgeStatsPit/README.md

 SpellCount - With a record of the times that SummonerSpells (By ID) were used for each champion. spellid, championId, count
 ```
+As in the general data, the items and Summoner Spells were stored in **6** and **2** sections respectively, we had to save for each section the ammount in the database and add it the values for each other section where the ids match.

 ###Technologies used